AzimKrishna/To-Do-List/README.md

 4. **Delete Task:** To delete a task, click on the trash icon beside the task.
 A confirmation popup will appear to confirm the deletion.

+5. **Search Function**: You can search for specific tasks by typing keywords in the search box and pressing Enter.
+The app will filter and display tasks that match the search query and the section currently selected.

-5. **Updating Profile:** The app fetches profile data from the "data.txt" file.
+6. **Updating Profile:** The app fetches profile data from the "data.txt" file.
 To update the profile details, modify the "Your_name" and "Your_email" values in the "data.txt" file and save the changes.

 ## Important Notes ⚠️